Joi Lansing: Television

-The principal role of Lansing's career was from 1955 through 1959 as the character Shirley Swanson in roughly 125 episodes of The Bob Cummings Show.
+The principal television role of Lansing's career from 1955 through 1959 was as the character Shirley Swanson in The Bob Cummings Show.

-She named Ozzie Nelson as possessing the greatest sex appeal of any actor with whom she worked.
-The two played a love scene in a 1956 Fireside Theater drama titled Shoot the Moon.

 Lansing appeared as herself in a 1956 I Love Lucy season 6 episode, "Desert Island".
 In 1957, she played Vera Payson in the Perry Mason episode "The Case of the Crimson Kiss".
 She achieved some distinction for beating out Lois Lane (Noel Neill) to marry Superman (George Reeves) as the title character in "Superman's Wife", a 1958 episode of Adventures of Superman.

 What was possibly Lansing's best television role may have been her least-seen as the leading lady in The Fountain of Youth, a Peabody Award-winning unsold television pilot directed by Orson Welles for Desilu in 1956 and broadcast on the Colgate Theatre two years later.
 The half-hour film remains available for public viewing at the Paley Center for Media in New York City and Los Angeles.
+Welles subsequently cast Lansing in her brief role in his film Touch of Evil.

-She appeared in a 1960 episode of The Untouchables entitled “The Noise of Death,” playing a character named Georgina Jones.
-In the 1960–61 season of Klondike, Lansing appeared as Goldie with Ralph Taeger, James Coburn, and Mari Blanchard.
-In 1960, she appeared as Evelyn in the "Election Bet" episode of the Mr. Lucky TV series (season 1, episode 34).
-In May 1963, Lansing appeared in Falcon Frolics '63.
-The broadcast honored the men stationed at the Vandenberg Air Force Base.

-She appeared in six episodes of The Beverly Hillbillies in the role of Gladys Flatt, the glamorous wife of bluegrass musician Lester Flatt.
+Lansing appeared in a 1960 episode of The Untouchables entitled “The Noise of Death,” playing a character named Georgina Jones.
+She later appeared in six episodes of The Beverly Hillbillies in the role of Gladys Flatt, the glamorous wife of bluegrass musician Lester Flatt.

 Lansing has a star on the Hollywood Walk of Fame in Los Angeles for her contributions to television.

 Personal life and death

 Lansing married Stanley Laurence Todd, her business manager, in August 1960.
+However, in her final years she had a covert lesbian affair with 20-year-old Alexis Hunter, who she met on the set of her final film, the monster movie Bigfoot.

 Lansing died from breast cancer on August 7, 1972, at St. John's Hospital, Santa Monica, California.
 She had been treated surgically for the disease two years earlier.
 She also suffered from severe anemia.
 While some press accounts gave her age as 37, she was actually 43 years old.